-- maintain the Level "D" dump;

-- ensure regulatory compliance occurs; and

-- promote recycling.
+- ensure regulatory compliance occurs; and - promote recycling.

-Advocacy Policy 2 The Freestore should be kept open and maintained as part of the qathet Regional District Waste Management service.
+Advocacy Policy 2 The Freestore should be kept open and maintained as part of the qathet Regional District Waste Management service consistent with the qathet Regional District Solid Waste Management Plan.

-Advocacy Policy 3 The qathet Regional District, in cooperation with the community, should create a comprehensive educational plan that encourages reduced consumption and net solid waste, maximizes reuse, repurposing and recycling and ensures waste and recycling reach appropriate destinations.
+Advocacy Policy 3 The qathet Regional District, in cooperation with the community, should create a comprehensive educational plan that encourages reduced consumption and net solid waste, maximizes reuse, repurposing and recycling and ensures waste and recycling reach appropriate destinations consistent with the qathet Regional District Solid Waste Management Plan.

-Advocacy Policy 4 The qathet Regional District will adopt, amend, or repeal regional service establishment bylaws, or initiate withdrawal of a service, only with full consultation and support of the Community.
+Advocacy Policy 4Advocacy Policy 1-The qathet Regional District will adopt, amend, or repeal regional service establishment bylaws, or initiate withdrawal of a service, only with full consultation and support of the Community.

-Advocacy Policy 5 The Lasqueti Internet Access Society should engage with the public on a site-specific basis around the erection of new local communication towers.
+Advocacy Policy 5Advocacy Policy 1-The Lasqueti Internet Access Society should engage with the public on a site specific basis around the erection of new local communication towers.

-Advocacy Policy 6 The qathet Regional District Electoral Area Director representing Lasqueti Island should only consent on behalf of the electors to approval of a new regional service, or to significant modification or amendment of a regional service, if there is evidence of a clear majority of community support to justify not seeking approval via a referendum or an alternative approval process.
+Advocacy Policy 6Advocacy Policy 1-The qathet Regional District Electoral Area Director representing Lasqueti Island should only consent on behalf of the electors to approval of a new regional service, or to significant modification or amendment of a regional service, if there is evidence of a clear majority of community support to justify not seeking approval via a referendum or an alternative approval process.

-Advocacy Policy 7 The qathet Regional District Electoral Area Director representing Lasqueti Island should only initiate withdrawal of a regional service if there is evidence of a clear majority of community support for such withdrawal.
+Advocacy Policy 7Advocacy Policy 1-The qathet Regional District Electoral Area Director representing Lasqueti Island should only initiate withdrawal of a regional service if there is evidence of a clear majority of community support for such withdrawal.